 These birds are named after Charles Darwin, who discovered them on his second voyage to the islands.
-There are 13 subspecies of finches recorded on the Galapagos Islands, and Darwin found out that they were different from island to island, as they had adapted to each different environment.
+There are 13 subspecies of finches recorded on the Galápagos Islands and Darwin found out that they were different from island to island – as they had adapted to each different environment.

-Galapagos Fur Seals
+Galápagos Fur Seals

-The Galapagos fur seal is smaller than a sea lion, with thicker fur, a pointier nose and a broader head.
+The Galápagos fur seal is smaller than a sea lion, with thicker fur, a pointier nose and a broader head.
 The fur seal is also a lot less vocal than the sea lion.
-The Galapagos fur seals live in large colonies on rocky shores; their population is in decline after many of them were killed for their fur in the 1800s.
+The Galápagos fur seals live in large colonies on rocky shores – their population is in decline after many of them were killed for their fur in the 1800s.

 Large Painted Locusts